Togian Islands: Administration

-Notes: (a) The 2010 Census population of Batudaka District is included in the figure for Una-Una District, from which it was cut out.
+Notes: (a) Includes 225 smaller offshore islands and islets. (b) The 2010 Census population of Batudaka District is included in the figure for Una-Una District, from which it was cut out.

+(c) Includes 66 smaller offshore islands and islets. (d) The main islands are Walea Kodi and Malenge, but there are 112 smaller offshore islands and islets.

-(b) The 2010 Census population of Talatako District is included in the figure for Walea Kepulauan District, from which it was cut out.
+(e) Includes 12 smaller offshore islands and islets. (f) The 2010 Census population of Talatako District is included in the figure for Walea Kepulauan District, from which it was cut out.

 Geology and ecology

 Formed by volcanic activity, the islands are covered by rainforest and surrounded by coral reef formations, which provide habitat and breeding areas for hawksbill turtle, green turtle and the dugong.
 The Tonkean macaque is found in the islands' forests.
 The animals endemic to the islands include the Togian babirusa and the Togian hawk-owl, which was discovered in 1999.
 The Togian white-eye, another endemic bird species, was described in 2008.
 Non-venomous jellyfish are also found in Togian Islands, the unique one is jellyfish with little red spots.

 National Park

 On 2004, the government established a part of Togean Islands as a National Park consists of 292,000 hectares of sea water (includes 132,000 hectares of coral reef which is the largest in Indonesia), 70,000 hectares of land and 10,659 hectares reservation of forests and mangroves.